ollielo/cinema_projectmanagement/design/2020/image_proposal/readme.md

                     can include null strings and the value "NaN" for NaN as needed) variablelist/ (group, optional)
                   Information about the variables encoded in image layers
+                  NOTE: no non-variable groups allowed below this level; groups assumed to be variables
         <name>/ (group, at least one required if this group is present)
             type (attribute, required)
             min (attribute, required)
             max (attribute, required)
-    <name> (attribute, optional)
-           Additional attributes allowed by this spec, but ignored
-    <name> (dataset, optional)
-           Additional datasets allowed by this spec, but ignored
-    <name>/ (group, optional)
-           Additional groups allowed by this spec, but ignored image/ (group, required)
+    image/ (group, required)
-        <name> (attribute, optional)
-               Optional attributes may be added
+           NOTE: no non-image groups allowed below this level; groups assumed to be images
         <name>/ (one or more named groups, each of which is an image) (required)
-            <name> (attribute, optional)
-                   Optional attributes may be added
             layer/ (group, required)
-                <name> (attribute, optional)
-                       Optional attributes may be added
+                   NOTE: no non-layer groups allowed below this level; groups assumed to be layers
-                <name>/ (one or more named groups, each of which is a layer) (required)
+                <name>/ (required. one or more named groups, each of which is a layer)
                     offset (attribute, optional) [int, int]
                            Offset of the layer's channels from "/origin".
 If not included, default value is [0, 0], or no offset dims   (attribute, optional) [int, int]
                            Dimensions of the layer.
-If not present, assumed to be "/dims"
+If not present, assumed to be "/dims" channel/ (group, required)
-                    <name> (attribute, optional)
-                           Optional attributes may be added
-                    channel/
-                        depth/  (dataset, optional)
+                             NOTE: no non-channel groups allowed below this level; groups assumed to be channels depth/  (dataset, optional)
                             type (attribute) (optional) [valid type string]
                                  If not present, values are assumed to be float